LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Related Work

 \subsection{Semantic Segmentation}

 Semantic segmentation refers to assigning a semantic label to each pixel or point in the scene.
 This way, each observation is labeled into one of the predetermined semantic classes.
 Again, this can be done on single frames or using several past frames.
 This is useful for automotive applications such as free space estimation, drivable area estimation, path planning, lane marking, and general refinement of object detection \cite{dutta2022vit, rashed2019motion}.
 As with object detection, we mainly focus on LiDAR-only methods and include published work using the SemanticKITTI \cite{behley2019semantickitti} dataset. \cite{wu2018squeezeseg, wu2019squeezesegv2} transformed 3D point cloud into 2D representation using spherical projection and then used a\cite{iandola2016squeezenet} based CNN followed by refinement using conditional random field \cite{zheng2015conditional} module for semantic segmentation.
-This was improved upon by!\cite{milioto2019rangenet++}, which uses a similar spherical projection called range images and a\cite{redmon2018yolov3} based architecture to perform fast semantic segmentation.
+This was improved upon by\cite{milioto2019rangenet++}, which uses a similar spherical projection called range images and a\cite{redmon2018yolov3} based architecture to perform fast semantic segmentation.
 However, range images (spherical projection used in all these approaches) do not allow easy fusion of features with that of the grid-based 2D representations typically used for object detection networks in a multi-task approach.
 Another novel approach was proposed by~\cite{hou2022point} where a teacher-student architecture is employed.
 The much larger teacher model is used to collect point and voxel-wise features from the input point cloud, and this information is then distilled into the smaller student model.
 Concretely, they divide the point cloud into a set of voxels and then take a subset based on distance and difficulty criteria.
 They then compute a similarity loss between the point and voxel features.
 However, the use of 3D convolutions is not suitable for real-time operation and does not fit the case of multi-task learning with 2D grid-based inputs.
-Furthermore, the teacher-student architecture makes joint training difficult, as in our case.
+Furthermore, the teacher-student architecture makes joint training difficult, as in our case. {\cite{kong2023lasermix} presented a newer and different approach which leverages relation between traffic objects and their spatial location in a laser scan to predict semantic labels with fewer training labels in a semi-supervised way.
+However, their teacher-student architecture and 3D processing in the initial stages makes the network computationally expensive and cumbersome to train.
+Furthermore, the spatial priors have to evolve in rapidly changing traffic scenarios which will degrade performance. \cite{zhang2023growsp} presented a novel approach for unsupervised semantic segmentation using per-point 3D feature computation and successive grouping into super-points followed by semantic clustering.
+While it shows impressive performance in indoor settings, it is far from other supervised methods in outdoor scenarios as observed in their benchmark.
+More recently, \cite{li2024tfnet} improved semantic segmentation in range images by addressing the problem where several points in a point cloud map to the same location in the range image due to the limited resolution of range images.
+They leverage the temporal aspect of point due to motion and employ a max voting scheme to refine the wrong labels.
+However, this voting scheme can produce wrong results in situations where there is incremental motion across successive frames.
+Furthermore, representations such as BEV address the limited resolution problem in a better way.}